WHAT IS THE MEAC/SWAC CHALLENGE?

 HOW LONG HAS THE MEAC/SWAC CHALLENGE BEEN IN EXISTENCE?

-2016 will mark the 12th annual event.
+2019 will mark the 15th annual event.
 Birmingham, Alabama’s Legion Field hosted the event for the first three years (2005-07).
 The Challenge moved to the Florida Citrus Bowl in Orlando in 2008.
 In 2014, while the Florida Citrus Bowl was undergoing renovations, the game was played at the University of Central Florida’s Bright House Stadium.
 In 2015, the game returned to the Orlando Citrus Bowl for the final time.
-For the next two years the Challenge will alternate between MEAC and SWAC locales, starting with the MEAC in 2016 (Daytona Beach, Fla.) and then the SWAC in 2017 (Baton Rouge, La.)
+In 2016, the game visited a campus site for the first time with Bethune-Cookman hosting.
+Southern University hosted the 2017 event in Baton Rouge, La.
+On February 28, 2018 it was announced that the MEAC/SWAC Challenge will be played at Atlanta's Georgia State Stadium through 2020.

 2015 > South Carolina State beat Arkansas at Pine Bluff 35-7